apache/iceberg/docs/flink-ddl.md

 * `COMMENT 'table document'` to set a table description.
 * `WITH ('key'='value', ...)` to set [table configuration](../configuration) which will be stored in Iceberg table properties.

-Currently, it does not support computed column, primary key and watermark definition etc.
+Currently, it does not support computed column and watermark definition etc.

 ### `PARTITIONED BY`